Shadowblazen/dynamodb-wrapper/README.md

 ### Example: Bulk Read

-*Export large sets of data from DynamoDB tables.*
+Read large collections of data from a DynamoDB table with a single API call.
+Multiple pages of data are aggregated and returned in a single response.

 @see http://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_Query.html